Get THE RACK DEMO

 Ball python clutches are small samples.
 Six eggs.
 Eight eggs.
 Maybe twelve in an exceptional clutch.
 These numbers are too small for probability to "balance out."

-If you make the same pairing every year for ten years and combine all the results, you'll probably see something close to 50% Pastel across 60+ eggs total.
+If you make the same pairing every year for ten years and combine all the results, you'll see something close to 50% Pastel across 60+ eggs total.
 But any individual clutch can deviate wildly.

 This is why experienced breeders don't get excited or discouraged by single clutch results.
 They think in seasons and careers, not individual clutches.